Divergent Fluctuations from a 2D Infrared Catastrophe

+{\it Control geometries}---To confirm that the divergence is specific to 2D-periodic replication and not a bulk property, we consider two nonperiodic controls: a purely 1D stack of dipolar sheets (no lateral replication) and a fully 3D nonperiodic medium.
+In both cases the potential variance converges to a finite plateau with distance, because the relevant electrostatic kernels are summable without the system-spanning $\mathbf{q}{=}0$ mode that 2D periodicity injects.
+Details are given in the Supplemental Material.

-{\it Molecular dynamics test and variance-bound}---Equations~\eqref{eq:RW}–\eqref{eq:bridge} show that the variance divergence under 2D replication is an infrared effect of the uniform plane mode, which converts $\bar\phi(z)$ into a partial sum of sheet dipoles.
-We now test these predictions against explicit molecular-dynamics simulations of water and then derive a bound for the required slab area that reduces the unphysical variance below a specified tolerance.
+{\it Molecular dynamics test and variance-bound}---We now test the analytic predictions of Eqs.~\eqref{eq:Vexact}, \eqref{eq:S_main}, and \eqref{eq:bridge} against explicit molecular-dynamics simulations of water and estimate the lateral cell areas needed to keep the artifact below a specified tolerance.

 We perform classical MD with LAMMPS~\cite{Plimpton1995}, using the flexible TIP3P water model with the Ewald‑optimized nonbonded parameters of Price and Brooks (Model B)~\cite{PriceBrooks2004JCP} and the standard TIP3P intramolecular geometry and flexibility of Jorgensen \emph{et al.}~\cite{Jorgensen1983TIP3P}.
-Long-range electrostatics were treated with the particle–particle particle–mesh (PPPM) Ewald solver, and simulations were run in the NVT ensemble at 300~K. We simulated cells of cross section $A=1\times1$ and $2\times2$~nm$^2$ and length $L\approx50$~nm, collecting 100~ps of production data after equilibration.
+Long-range electrostatics were treated with the particle–particle particle–mesh (PPPM) Ewald solver, and simulations were run in the NVT ensemble at 300~K. We simulated cells of cross section $A=1\times1$ and $2\times2$~nm$^2$ and length $L\approx50$~nm, collecting 1~ns of production data after 0.5~ns of equilibration.
+Statistical convergence was verified by block averaging over four equal sub-intervals, which showed consistent slope and offset parameters within the reported uncertainties.
+The effective dielectric constant of flexible TIP3P under these conditions is $\varepsilon\approx 82$~\cite{PriceBrooks2004JCP}.